alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 ## Using these explorations

-Engagement metrics do not, by themselves, indicate content quality or success.
+For content designers, engagement metrics alone do not indicate content quality or success.

-Users may spend longer on a page because they are carefully reading and completing a task, or because they are struggling to find the information they need.
-Similarly, repeated views of a page may reflect users returning to reference material intentionally, or experiencing uncertainty and difficulty progressing.
+Users may spend longer on a page because they're carefully reading and completing a task, or because they're struggling to find information.
+Repeated views of a page may reflect users returning to useful reference material, or experiencing uncertainty and difficulty progressing.

-When interpreted alongside user volumes and journey data, engagement analysis can help:
+However, when interpreted alongside user volumes and journey data, engagement analysis can help:

 - identify high impact pages
 - prioritise content reviews
 - assess potential user impact of design changes
 - highlight patterns that may be useful to explore further

-These measures should be interpreted in context rather than treated as standalone indicators of performance.

 Add dimensions and metrics into the Settings column in the order specified.
 Unless otherwise stated, leave all other settings at their default values.